Benefits Of Renting Your RV

 In fact, I would encourage you to choose the lowest price point to get some experience under your belt.
 This will ensure you actually get the number of reservations you need to hit your income goals.
 Remember, everyone is looking for a deal, and if you’re at the highest price point, you will be the least selected option.

-Refer back to the chart, and remember your not trying to rent your RV full time.
-If you even rented your RV for just a few weeks, you’d have enough money to pay for storage, repairs, or a couple of months at your favorite campground.
+Refer back to the chart, and remember you’re not trying to rent your RV full-time.
+If you even rented your RV for just a few weeks, you’d have enough money to pay for RV storage, annoying RV repairs, or a couple of months at your favorite campground.
 You could even use that money to upgrade your camper.
 Allowing you to charge more per night.
 Whatever your reasons, renting out your RV can be very profitable if done right.

 Choosing When To Rent Out Your RV